Skip to main content

 Creating the workshop cluster with Terraform is currently in preview.
 Please raise any issues encountered in the GitHub repository.

-This section outlines how to build a cluster for the lab exercises using the Hashicorp Terraform.
-This is intended to be for learners that are used to working with Terraform infrastructure-as-code.
+This section outlines how to build a cluster for the lab exercises using Hashicorp Terraform.
+This is intended for learners who are familiar with using Terraform infrastructure-as-code.

-The terraform CLI has been pre-installed in your Amazon Cloud9 Environment, so we can immediately create the cluster.
-Let's take a look at the main Terraform configuration files that will be used to build the cluster and its supporting infrastructure.
+The terraform CLI has been pre-installed in your IDE environment, so we can immediately create the cluster.
+Let's examine the main Terraform configuration files that will be used to build the cluster and its supporting infrastructure.

 Understanding Terraform config files

-The providers.tf file configures the Terraform providers that will be needed to build the infrastructure.
-In our case, we use the aws, kubernetes and helm providers:
+The providers.tf file configures the Terraform providers needed to build the infrastructure.
+In our case, we use the aws, kubernetes, and helm providers:

 provider "aws" {